Trust, security and privacy is a cornerstone in clinical trials

 Social media business models require them to distribute as much of your content as possible.

-So, is there a reasonable solution to ensure private healthcare interactions on social networks?
+So, is there a reasonable solution to ensure privacy of clinical trial interactions on social networks?

 The answer, I believe, lies in getting back to the dictionary definition of privacy, and creating a private social network for healthcare that enables you, your doctor and family to “be free from being observed or disturbed by other people”.